davincecode/scheduler-merge/README.md

 ## Setup

-Install dependencies with `npm install`.
+1. Install dependencies with `npm install` in the root folder.
-Clone this repo for the [scheduler-api](https://github.com/davincecode/scheduler-api) repository

 ## Running Webpack Development Server